MCSC gives construction sector an aerial advantage with purchase of new high-performance drone and enhanced training

 MCSC's latest step in the drone journey is through the purchase of a Matrice 350 RTK drone and a Zenmuse L2 high-precision aerial LiDAR system.
 When combined, the technologies provide scanning abilities that allow construction companies to survey a site and make plans in a fraction of the time that traditional methods would take.

 Drone scanning isn’t just the future of the construction industry – for many companies, it’s becoming the present.
-Manitoba Construction Sector Council (MCSC) is working hard to make sure that’s a reality for all construction companies in the province.
+Manitoba Construction Sector Council (MCSC) is working hard to make sure that’s a reality for all construction companies in the province with two key investments – state-of-the-art equipment and the advance training to use it.

 On the job, Matrice 350 RTK drone and a Zenmuse L2 high-precision aerial LiDAR system.

-Combining this equipment with training and other technology investments that MCSC is already making gives those in the construction industry a full set of tools at their disposal.
+Combining this equipment with training and other technological investments that MCSC is already making gives those in the construction industry a full set of tools at their disposal.

 “MCSC has got the education, they’re handing companies the equipment, they’re connecting them to advanced technologies, and they’re giving them access to New Media Manitoba’s StudioLab xR to visualize this data,” listed Treboniak.
 “There are no excuses standing in the way of companies pursuing what is the future of the industry.”